Rhabdomyosarcoma care at Mayo Clinic

 At Mayo Clinic, you have access to:

 - A full range of treatment options to consider.
 Mayo Clinic experts work with you to review treatment options and choose the treatment that best suits your needs and goals.
-The range of treatments offered includes the latest advancements in chemotherapy, surgery and radiation.
+The types of treatments offered include the latest advancements in chemotherapy, surgery and radiation.

 - More-precise radiation therapy.
 Mayo Clinic's Proton Beam Therapy Program provides highly targeted precision beam therapy, destroying cancer while sparing healthy tissue.

 - Fertility preservation program.
-Certain chemotherapy and radiation treatments increase the risk of impaired fertility.
+Certain chemotherapy and radiation treatments increase the risk to fertility.
 As part of the Mayo Clinic Children's Center, the Fertility Preservation Program evaluates children with cancer whose disease and treatment could affect future fertility.
-Fertility preservation services are also available for adults.
+Fertility preservation services also are available for adults.

 - Access to the latest treatments through clinical trials.
-Mayo Clinic is active in sarcoma research, including rhabdomyosarcoma, which gives you a chance to enroll in clinical trials to try the latest treatment innovations.
+Mayo Clinic is active in sarcoma research, including rhabdomyosarcoma, which gives you or your child a chance to enroll in clinical trials to try the latest treatment innovations.

 Expertise and rankings

 - Comprehensive cancer center.
-Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center, which recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
+Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
+These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.